aatifsohel/100-days-of-code/round-2-log.md

 ### R2D74 - July 04, 2023
 Today, I did JS topics on FCC and solved coding challenges on JSChallenger.
 Read articles on Higher order functions, callbacks and DRY principle.
 I coded for 1 hour.

+### R2D75 - July 05, 2023
+Today, I watch CSS videos on YT.
+Learn how to implement dark mode switcher using JavaScript DOM manipulation.
+I coded for 30 minutes.

+### R2D76 - July 06, 2023
+Today, I revised basic javascript and watched YT videos for understanding the concepts.
+Started a challenge from CodeWell.cc called Hosterr.
+I coded for an hour and 30 minutes.